patchbae/jekyll-now/_posts/Big LEDs/2019-05-08-Stairwell_Design.md

 ![Rough Sketch]({{ site.url }}/images/BIGLEDs_Stairs.png)

 A break beam sensor will be placed a few steps before each archway.
-An Arduino MKR Zero will be used to as the microcontroller and will send data to the controller computer wirelessly.
+An Arduino Uno will be used as the microcontroller and will send data to the main control computer.
 When the beam is broken, the subsequent archway will turn from its resting color to white, with a center-out animation.

 ![Plan View]({{ site.url }}/images/BIGLEDs_Plan_View.png)